Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 Before he boarded the train for Illinois on Wednesday, Mary Delahay, Mark’s daughter, asked him to write in her autograph book.
 He wrote, “With pleasure, I write my name in your album.
 Ere long, some younger man will be more happy to confer his name upon you.
 Don’t allow it, Mary, until fully assured that he is worthy of the happiness.… Your friend, A. LINCOLN.”

-Lincoln’s probable second Kansas visit
+Lincoln’s potential second Kansas visit

 He may have stopped in Kansas on August 11, 1859, during his trip from St. Joseph to Council Bluffs, Iowa.
 After that, he never returned to the Sunflower State.